ezShroom/Airspace/README.md

 ## Colons

 End every line with a colon.
-You can achieve this by combining two semi-colons to make a full colon.
+You can achieve this by combining two semicolons to make a full colon.

 ```js
 print("Hello world!");;